Khaledayman9/Fake-vs-Real-Face-Detector/README.md

   * The images are in RGB format.
 ## Common Hyperparameters
   * Both models use Adam optimizer during the training process with a learning rate of 0.001.
+  * Both models were trained for 8 epochs.
+  * Adam optimizer was used in both.

+## Results
+  * It showed a test accuracy of 98.06% in TensorFlow implementation.
+  * It showed a test accuracy of 99.59% in PyTorch implementation.
+  * This shows that Pytorch delivered better generalized results than TensorFlow.

+## Technologies
+- Python

+- Google Colab

+- TensorFlow

+- PyTorch